teslazonda/30DaysOfLinux/day30.md

   * Commands for job management are extremely important.
 The exam does not emphasize this enough.

 * For the second half of the exam network theory is a must.
 Flashcards are useful here.
 You either know it or you don't.

+* There are flash card decks pre-made and publicly available through Anki.
+Beware that publicly available decks may have mistakes.